-7.0 The Collection, Use and Sharing of Information
+8.0 The Collection, Use and Sharing of Information

-The Trust must be able to demonstrate the lawful basis upon which it is processing personal and special category data (See Appendix 6 for the lawful basis).
+The Trust must be able to demonstrate the lawful basis upon which it is processing personal and special category data.

-7.1 Information for service users
+8.1 Information for service users

-The Trust's Privacy Notice for service users explains why data is collected, how and where it will be stored and how it will be used and shared.
+The Trust's Privacy Notice and Children's Privacy Notice for service users explains why data is collected, how and where it will be stored and how it will be used and shared.
 Service users may also be information through leaflets, posters, statements in booklets and verbally by healthcare professionals providing care and treatment.
 Service users should be told how their information is to be used before they are asked to provide it - or as soon as possible after.